A Teen Was Charged With Killing Her Boyfriend During A Failed YouTube Stunt

 Perez tweeted on Monday that the pair were planning to shoot a dangerous video.
 "HIS idea not MINE," she wrote.

-Perez had started a YouTube channel in March which aimed to show "the real life of a young couple who happen to be teen parents."
+Perez started a YouTube channel in March which aimed to show "the real life of a young couple who happen to be teen parents."

-Perez had uploaded several YouTube videos which featured her and Ruiz, many of which involved doing "pranks," "stunts," and "challenges."
+Perez had uploaded several YouTube videos featuring her and Ruiz, many of which involved doing "pranks," "stunts," and "challenges."

 Some of the videos also featured their three-year-old daughter.

-The couple's most recent video uploaded on Monday, the day Ruiz died, was titled "Doing scary stunts at the fair."
+The couple's most recent video, which was uploaded on Monday — the day Ruiz died — was titled "Doing scary stunts at the fair."

 Perez told authorities that Ruiz had been trying to convince her "for a while" to shoot the book while he held it for a YouTube video.

 Ruiz had set up a GoPro camera and another camera on a ladder nearby to record the stunt, according to the complaint.
-The two cameras — which recorded the shooting — are now secured as evidence for the investigation.
+The two cameras — which recorded the shooting — have been secured as evidence for the investigation.

 Perez told authorities that Ruiz eventually "convinced" her to shoot the book he was holding.

-She said that he had showed her a different book which the bullet did not go through.
+She said he had showed her a different book which the bullet did not go through.

 Perez told police that she shot from a foot away while Ruiz held the book to his chest.

-She used a .50 caliber Desert Eagle firearm which authorities recovered from the grass near the house.
+She used a .50-caliber Desert Eagle firearm which authorities recovered from the grass near the house.

-Ruiz's aunt, Claudia Ruiz, told WDAY-TV that Ruiz had told her he wanted to do the stunt "because we want more viewers, we want to get famous."
+Ruiz's aunt, Claudia Ruiz, told Valley News Live/KVLY that Ruiz had told her he wanted to do the stunt "because we want more viewers, we want to get famous."

+"He had told me about that idea and I said, 'Don't do it.
+Don't do it.
+Why are you going to use a gun?
+Why?'"
+Claudia Ruiz told the TV station.

+"They were in love, they loved each other," she said.
+"It was just a prank gone wrong.
+It shouldn’t have happened like this.
+It shouldn’t have happened at all."

 "I’m just happy that Pedro is home now so I have him to look forward to every night," Perez said in a YouTube video she recorded last week.